Umar Nurmagomedov: A UFC Champion in the Making

 To be sure, his diverse array of sick leg kicks and punches is put on display in most of his bouts.
 Perhaps Umar’s youth, confidence, and longtime training in stand-up have convinced him to let his strikes fly; he throws smashing head kicks, cracking straight punches and hooks, and even well-timed front kicks with surprising frequency and resolve.

 Nothing is guaranteed in the crazy and unpredictable world of MMA.
 But given his background, pedigree, noteworthy wins, and fight IQ, Umar Nurmagomedov appears to be destined for a great future in the UFC.

 In the meantime, be sure to enjoy his fights and tell as many others as possible about his potential.

-Stay tuned for more info, and thanks for reading!
+Stay tuned for more articles on KhabibMcGregor.com!